 Support from the client and loved ones or family members (if applicable) is an integral part of the plan.
 Throughout treatment, the primary counselor and supervisory staff provide support to both the family and individuals.

-Based on the needs of the patient, we offer on-site psychiatry services, which offer a comprehensive psychiatric evaluation by a licensed therapist.
+Based on the needs of the client, we offer on-site psychiatry services, which offers a comprehensive psychiatric evaluation by a licensed physician.
 Follow-up appointments are also available.

 Mental health issues are a contributing factor in substance abuse.
 Transformations Recovery counselors have the knowledge and experience to recognize, evaluate, and treat co-occurring disorders of varying severity.
 Addressing all conditions which may affect a client during treatment provides the individual with a holistic skill set that enables healthy choices and decisions.